orllewin/orllewin_obsidian_vault/playdate/Coracle.md

 ## About

-Early Playdate experiments, porting Coracle to Lua.
+Early Playdate experiments, porting [[software/Coracle|Coracle]] to Lua.
 I had no idea what I was doing.
 This will all be terrible Lua, but it paved the way for future projects:

 [github.com/orllewin/coracle_playdate](https://github.com/orllewin/coracle_playdate)